| Map | Pictures | Postcards | Essays | Facts & Figures | Links | ericactive.com | Coast To Coast 1999 | ||||||||

 fronts.
 About 25 of these gas guzzling menaces passed me on my way

 up the mountain.
-It seemed that each one carried two people in although
+It seemed that each one carried two people although

 they could accommodate a large family or two.
 What a waste.
 I sent